TumiLabsJN/rumiaifinal/TimestampBugsFix.md

 # Timestamp Bugs Fix Documentation

+**Version**: 2.0
+**Last Updated**: January 2025
+**Status**: Ready for Implementation

 ## Overview
-This document outlines all timestamp-related bugs found in the RumiAI pipeline and provides specific fixes for each issue.
+This document outlines timestamp-related bugs found in the RumiAI pipeline that require fixing.
+After thorough review and simplification, we've identified 2 bugs that need implementation.

 **Note**: The previous 6-second boundary issue has been resolved by the bucket alignment changes (boundary moved from 6s to 9s).
-This document focuses on remaining active bugs.

 ---